0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/08_Auto_Scaling/README.md

 # Befroe we go to CodeDeploy

-There is a big chance that you just had an idea to just use the `User data` section to automatically deploy your coce right?
+There is a big chance that you just had the following idea: why not just use the `User data` section to automatically deploy a project.
+And this is a valid way of going about it.
 You could wrtie a Bash file that would:

 - updated the package manager
 - install all you need